nghiaxlee/BScFunctionalProgramming-2019-Fall/README.md

 ## Contact Me
 I am best reachable via [my email](sitt.evan@gmail.com).
 I check this pretty frequently.\
-Alternatively, you may also choose to add me on [my Facebook](https://www.facebook.com/Evan.Sitt) and message me via Messenger, although please keep in mind that I may not be able to reply instantly.
+Alternatively, you may also choose to add me on [my Facebook](https://www.facebook.com/Evan.Sitt) and message me via Messenger or message me via WhatsApp, although please keep in mind that I may not be able to reply instantly.

 **Please, feel free to contact me about anything.**